It's annoying and unnecessary for most

 - It’ll now prevent iTunes from launching automatically on your Mac.
 To disable the feature, click on the app icon again.

 - You should make sure the app launches whenever your Mac boots up.
 To do it, right-click on the app icon in your menu bar and select Launch on startup.

 Prevent iTunes From Automatically Launching For Your Music Files

-Since iTunes is also a media manager in addition to being a backup manager for the iOS devices, it’s often set as the default media player for various music files.
-When any of these files is opened, iTunes automatically launches.
+Since iTunes is also a media manager in addition to being a backup manager for iOS devices, it’s often set as the default media player for various music files.
+When any of these files are opened, iTunes automatically launches.

 You can disable this behavior by removing iTunes from the default media app list on your computer.

 - Right-click on any of the files that trigger iTunes to launch, select Open with, and choose Choose another app.